 A New Normal

-My name is Jason Mendelsohn, and I am 47 years old.
-I have been happily married for 20 years, and we have three terrific kids; a son and daughter twins, 16, and a 10-year-old son.
+My name is Jason Mendelsohn, and I am 52 years old.
+I have been happily married for 25 years, and we have three terrific kids; a son and daughter twins, 19, and an 14-year-old son.
 When I was 44, and in the best shape of my life, I put my hand on my neck to ponder a question while taking a financial exam and felt a bump.
 After passing the test, I spoke to my father, who is a physician, and we called my otolaryngologist (ENT) concerned about the bump.
 My ENT, knowing that I didn’t smoke and that I drink only socially, asked me to come see him over the next few weeks.
 I saw him three days later, as I am a guy that goes to the doctor.
 He put me on 10 days of antibiotics and steroids, while also having me schedule a needle biopsy and CT scan, in the slight chance the bump didn’t go away.
 Two days later I left for the Florida Keys on vacation and then flew from there to Washington, D.C. for an industry conference.
 I felt great and enjoyed both trips.

 I returned to Orlando from Washington, D.C. on a Wednesday, had a needle biopsy on Thursday and a CT scan the following day.
 Three days later, I was diagnosed with stage four HPV-related tonsil cancer.
 I was obviously in shock and immediately after speaking with my wife and father, contacted my two life insurance agents to make certain that my life insurance policies were on automatic draft.
 Over the next month, I had a radical tonsillectomy, neck dissection – removing 42 lymph nodes and began seven weeks of chemotherapy, radiation and a feeding tube.